Kathryn Harrison

 “Incentives for Pollution Abatement: Regulation, Regulatory Threats, and Non-Governmental Pressures,” Journal of Policy Analysis and Management, 22 (2003): 361-82, coauthored with Werner Antweiler.

-“Toxic Release Inventories and Green Consumerism: Empirical Evidence from Canada,” Canadian Journal of Economics, 36 (2003): 495-520, with Werner Antweiler.
+“Toxic Release Inventories and Green Consumerism: Empirical Evidence from Canada,” Canadian Journal of Economics, 36 (2003): 495-520, coauthored with Werner Antweiler.

 Select Book Chapters